jaswanth3233/Villanova_IoT_2022/ANJAY.md

--> Now find the port and perform flashing.
+-> Fnd the port and perform flashing.

         ls -l /dev/ttyUSB*